SolitworkAS/sw-afc-public-infra/README.md

     ```

 3. **Fill out the `terraform.tfvars` file:**
    Add the file `sw-afc-public-infra/terraform.tfvars` to the directory.
-   Add the following content to the file and fill out the variables.
+   Add the content below to the file and fillout **all** the variables.

 ```hcl
 # Customer Information